Mail-bomb suspect Cesar Sayoc described as 'loner' with long arrest record

-The Florida man charged with sending more than a dozen package bombs to Democratic political figures is described as a troubled loner who showed little interest in politics before the rise of President Donald Trump.
+Cesar Sayoc is an amateur body builder and former male stripper, a loner with a long arrest record who showed little interest in politics until Donald Trump came along.

+On Friday, he was identified by authorities as the Florida man who put pipe bombs in small manila envelopes, affixed six stamps and sent them to some of Trump's most prominent critics.

-Cesar Sayoc, 56, of Aventura, has been an amateur body builder and male stripper.
-He has a history of financial problems and extensive record of past arrests, including a stint served on probation for making a bomb threat.
+Records show Sayoc, 56, of Aventura, has a history of financial problems and extensive record of past arrests, including a stint served on probation for making a bomb threat.
 He was born in New York City and attended college in North Carolina before moving to the Miami suburbs in the late 1980s.

 Florida voter records show he first registered in March 2016 as a Republican and cast a ballot in that November's heated presidential election.
 Sayoc's social media accounts are peppered with memes supporting Trump, denigrating Democrats, and promoting conspiracy theories about George Soros, the billionaire political donor who was the first targeted this week by a package bomb.